How Recruiters Can Amend These 3 Staffing Challenges

 The job market in today’s economy is competitive.
-Businesses are competing with one another to attract top talent.
-Technology is evolving alongside the changing job market, meaning that recruiting teams have to constantly readjust their strategies.
+Businesses are competing with one another to attract top talent and technology is evolving alongside the changing job market.
+This means that recruiting teams have to constantly readjust their strategies.

 It requires a lot of time and effort to source and attract candidates.
 Most recruiters report that it takes between three to six weeks to guide candidates through the hiring process to a final offer.
 Conversely, many candidates say they are rarely willing to wait longer than two weeks to receive an offer.
 This discrepancy means that timing is of the essence when pursuing top-tier talent.
 Recruiting teams must place a greater focus on mitigating bottlenecks in the hiring process and making time-to-hire a priority metric.

 In order to do this, many recruiting teams employ the assistance of outside experts.
 Staffing firms today offer a broad spectrum of comprehensive hiring services, spanning temporary, permanent and executive recruiting.
 These services aren’t intended to replace the need for HR and recruiting departments within an organization.
 Rather, they offer up more bandwidth for those teams to focus on internal strategies such as strengthening an employment brand or filling less-specialized roles.
 In this way, a company can streamline its hiring process to cut down on the chances of a candidate becoming disengaged or taking a competing offer.

 Challenge 2: properly utilizing data